zhongwencool/ecron/README.md

 A lightweight/efficient cron-like job scheduling library for Erlang.

 Ecron does not poll the system on a minute-by-minute basis like cron does.
-Each job is assigned to a single process.
+All jobs is assigned to a single process, just run as same as the [timer](http://erlang.org/doc/man/timer.html).

-The time until it is to run next is calculated, and the process sleeps for exactly that long.
+It organize the tasks to be run in a ordered_set ets with the next time to run as key.
+This way, you only need one process that calculates the time to wait until the next task should be executed, then spawn the process to execute that task.
+Saves lots of processes.

-This implementation prevents a lot of messages from flying around.
+This implementation also prevents a lot of messages from flying around.

 It offers:

 * Both cron-like scheduling and interval-based scheduling.
 * Well tested by `PropTest` ![Coverage Status](https://coveralls.io/repos/github/zhongwencool/ecron/badge.svg?branch=master).
-* Use `receive after` at any given time (rather than reevaluating upcoming jobs every second/minute).
+* Use gen_server timeout(`receive after`) at any given time (rather than reevaluating upcoming jobs every second/minute).
 * Minimal overhead. ecron aims to keep its code base small.

-Ecron is very simple and small, but it's designed to be so, keeping lightweight and fully customizable.

 Basic Usage
 -----